OpenDataology/website/content/en/docs/distributions/ibm/deploy/_index.md

 +++
-title = "Kubeflow Deployment on IBM Cloud" description = "Instructions for Kubeflow deployment on IBM Cloud" weight = 4
+title = "OpenDataology Deployment on IBM Cloud" description = "Instructions for OpenDataology deployment on IBM Cloud" weight = 4
 +++